IOASA

 +34 934 17 57 36

-Ethiopia Hosts East African Regional Office of Astronomy for Development
+Zambia Hosts Southern African Regional Office of Astronomy for Development

-Ethiopia Hosts East African Regional Office of Astronomy for Development
+Zambia Hosts Southern African Regional Office of Astronomy for Development

-This agreement follows the IOASA's Announcement of Opportunity — which remains open to letters of intent and proposals from all around the world to host similar nodes.
-The establishment of the East African regional node in Ethiopia has received strong support from the EAAS which is made up of representatives from several countries including Burundi, Ethiopia, Kenya, Rwanda, Sudan, Tanzania and Uganda.
-The partners of this regional node will establish a steering committee which consists of relevant expertise including representatives from the OAD-IOASA, EAAS and other East African countries, in order to lead the activities of the three task forces in the region.
+This agreement follows the IOASA’s Announcement of Opportunity which remains open to letters of intent and proposals from all around the world to host similar nodes.
+The partners of this regional node will establish a steering committee which consists of relevant expertise and representation.

 Read More